rks101/isdp/README.md

 [Health Insurance Portability and Accountability Act (HIPPA)](https://www.cdc.gov/phlp/publications/topic/hipaa.html)

 [Children's Online Privacy Protection Rule (COPPA)](https://www.ftc.gov/legal-library/browse/rules/childrens-online-privacy-protection-rule-coppa)

+[California Consumer Privacy Act (CCPA)](https://oag.ca.gov/privacy/ccpa) - protects the rights of California (USA) residents to access their personal information, ask for deletion, and request that their personal data not be collected or resold. e.g., right to know, right to delete, right to opt-out, right to non-discrimination, right to correct, and right to limit.

 [FedRAMP](https://www.gsa.gov/technology/government-it-initiatives/fedramp)
 FedRAMP refers to Federal Risk and Authorization Management Program (FedRAMP) — a US program for security assessment, authorization, and continuous monitoring for cloud products and services.